Saytruee18/WASHR12/replit.md

   - Improved server-side geocoding to handle longer queries with increased timeout
   - Reduced rate limiting from 1000ms to 500ms for better responsiveness
-  - Enhanced API coverage with up to 6 suggestions instead of 4 for better results ✓ Complete input text processing with real-time response (July 18, 2025):
+  - Enhanced API coverage with up to 6 suggestions instead of 4 for better results ✓ Simplified address search system for optimal performance (July 18, 2025):
-  - Removed all character limitations: search now processes from first character
+  - Removed all complex filters and matching algorithms that caused slowdowns
-  - Enhanced fuzzy matching algorithm with exact match prioritization
+  - Streamlined to simple, fast autocomplete that shows matching streets across Germany
-  - Reduced rate limiting to 200ms for maximum responsiveness
+  - Clean API integration with 300ms debounce for reliability
-  - Added word boundary matching for better address accuracy
+  - Minimum 2 characters required for search activation
-  - Increased API timeout to 5 seconds for complex queries
+  - Direct OpenStreetMap API integration without complicated processing
-  - Enhanced local database with up to 6 suggestions per search
+  - Simple rate limiting (500ms) for stable performance
-  - Real-time dynamic filtering that processes complete input text to last characternclude major German cities: Berlin, München, Köln, Hamburg, Frankfurt
+  - Focus on speed and reliability over complex features
   - Instant suggestions for 50+ major German addresses with no API dependency
   - Enhanced rate limiting protection with 1-second delays and 10-minute caching
   - Smart fallback system: local suggestions appear instantly, API enhances when available